nasa/cumulus/docs/data-cookbooks/browse-generation.md

   The output from this step will be passed into the 'ProcessingStep', which in this example will utilize a 'fake' processing lambda we provide for testing/as an example in Core, however to use your own data you will need to write a lambda that generates the appropriate CMR metadata file and accepts and returns appropriate task inputs and outputs.

-  From that step we will utilize the core task ```Move Granules```  to move the granules to the target buckets as defined in the collection configuration.
+  From that step we will utilize the core task ```MoveGranules``` to move the granules to the target buckets as defined in the collection configuration.
 That step will transfer the files to their final storage location and update the payload.

   That payload will be used in the ```CmrStep``` combined with the previously generated CMR file to export the granule metadata to CMR.